-Remark: The real measured capacity may differ by ± 5% depending on a particular pilot and measurement conditions
+Remark: The real measured capacity may differ by \pm 5% depending on a particular pilot and measurement conditions

-Proper position of the SureFire IITM SP-32 and SP-48 Pilots on burners Appendix shows a sample of typical positions of gas pilots on two types of burners.
+Proper position of the SureFire IITM SP-32 and SP-48 Pilots on burners

+Appendix shows a sample of typical positions of gas pilots on two types of burners.

-Gas Igniter operating as an intermittent (light-off) on a sample single gun main burner, oil or gas fired, vertical or horizontal mounting.
+Fig. A Typical for power & utility boilers, industrial heaters - shows position of SP-32 and SP-48 Gas Igniter operating as an intermittent (light-off) on a sample single gun main burner, oil or gas fired, vertical or horizontal mounting.
 The pilot air tube tip can reach the swirler or can be placed before it.
 Pilot tip cannot extend beyond the swirler plane.

 Fig. B Typical for refinery, petrochem and industrial heaters - shows position of SP-32 and SP-48 Gas Igniter operating as a continuous pilot on a sample main burner, with gas spuds and central oil or gas gun, vertical mounting.
 The pilot air tube tip can be mounted in the throat or in the swirler.
 Pilot tip cannot extend beyond the heater lining or swirler plane and has to be at least 150 mm away from the main burner nozzle flame.